tensorflow/docs/site/en/install/source.md

 TensorFlow's Docker development images are an easy way to set up an environment to build Linux packages from source.
 These images already contain the source code and dependencies required to build TensorFlow.
-See the TensorFlow [Docker guide](./docker.md) for installation and the [list of available image tags](https://hub.docker.com/r/tensorflow/tensorflow/tags/){:.external}.
+Go to the TensorFlow [Docker guide](./docker.md) for installation instructions and the [list of available image tags](https://hub.docker.com/r/tensorflow/tensorflow/tags/){:.external}.

 ### CPU-only

 The following example uses the `:devel` image to build a CPU-only package from the latest TensorFlow source code.
-See the [Docker guide](./docker.md) for available TensorFlow `-devel` tags.
+Check the [Docker guide](./docker.md) for available TensorFlow `-devel` tags.

-Download the latest development image and start a Docker container that we'll use to build the *pip* package:
+Download the latest development image and start a Docker container that you'll use to build the *pip* package:

 <pre class="prettyprint lang-bsh">